The-Data-for-Children-Collaborative/Building-Heights_Phase1/src/data/README.md

 * `height_model_file_edges.py`: extracts pixel, co-ordinate, and height data (if applicable) from tif files
 * `list_fBHM_files.py`: makes a list of desired BHM files
 * `list_maxar_tifs.py`: makes a list of desired maxar files
+* `rawToInput.py`: alternative approach to go from raw to input data, it results in more misaligned maxar-BHM pairs than
+regrid_maxar.py

 To run the pipleine (from the Amazon workspace): `python regrid_maxar.py`.
 Select parts of the pipeline can be run by editing the user input code block in the file.